vuestorefront/vue-storefront/packages/core/docs/commercetools/getting-started.md

             //* scopes */
           ]
         },
+        serverApi: {
+          clientId: '<CLIENT_ID>',
+          clientSecret: '<CLIENT_SECRET>',
+          scopes: [
+            //* scopes */
+          ]
+        },
         currency: 'USD',
         country: 'US'
       }
     }
 ```

-There is plenty of other configuration options and you can check them [here](./configuration.md)
+There is plenty of other configuration options, and you can check them [here](./configuration.md)

 ## Configuring other integrations

-Depending on the configuration and if you're using Enterprise version you could have additional integrations to set up.
-You will find their configurations in `middleware.config.js`
+Depending on the configuration and version of Vue Storefront used, you could have additional integrations to set up.
+You will find their settings in `middleware.config.js`